There are many ways to treat addiction and substance use disorder. We need to stop judging one another for the path they take to recovery.

 The irony is that I wholeheartedly believe that any path someone wants to take to recovery is the right path for them.
-I get why she didn’t see that; my podcast usually features interviews with people who are pretty into the 12-step way.
-And I was once one of those people who believed that anyone who didn’t do the program was destined to a life of jails, institutions or death.
+I get why she didn’t see that; my podcast has been mostly about writing and marketing books for the past couple of years, but the episodes about recovery (the episodes she was angry about) usually feature interviews with people who are pretty into the 12-step way.
+And I was once one of those people who believed that anyone who didn’t do the program was destined to a life of jails, institutions, or death.

 I don’t feel that way anymore.

 The problem is that we live in an increasingly polarized world, with two differing factions constantly lobbing insults at one another and labeling the other side as ignorant.
-While I’m clear about which side of this I’m on, what interests me more than what’s being argued is how it’s being argued.
-Many of us are simply unwilling to even try to understand the other side and the problem with this is that, as a recent Medium piece stated it, “No matter how smart you are, as soon as you identify yourself with a specific ideology, your intelligence stops there.”
+While I’m clear about which side of this I’m on, I’m more interested in how it’s being argued than in what is being argued.
+Many of us are simply unwilling to even try to understand the other side and the problem with this is that, as a Medium piece by Charlie Ambler stated, “No matter how smart you are, as soon as you identify yourself with a specific ideology, your intelligence stops there.”
 In other words, confirmation bias exists, which is to say that if we’re passionate about our opinion on something, our minds snap shut unless we’re hearing or reading about it in a way that supports our point of view.

 Then I learned that I was wrong.